The AI Agent Factory — A Definitive Book and Ecosystem for the Agent Era

 Together, these elements enable the creation of agent systems that organizations can trust, deploy, and scale.

 Digital FTEs are not only a technical construct; they are an economic one.
-They allow organizations to package expertise, reduce execution bottlenecks, improve consistency, and create new service models, internal capabilities, and revenue streams.
+They allow AI-Native organizations to package expertise, reduce execution bottlenecks, improve consistency, and create new service models, internal capabilities, and revenue streams.
 Built well, they do not merely automate tasks.
 They become scalable assets.

 Who This Book Is For